samelstob/notes/management-notes/database/what-goes-around-comes-around.md

 * "DTDs and XML Schema were intended to deal with the structure of formatted documents (and hence the word "document" in DTDs).
-As a result they look like a markup lagnuage, in particular a subset of SGML...
+As a result they look like a markup language, in particular a subset of SGML...
 As a document specification system, we have no quarrel with these standards...
-As a data model for structured ddata we believe both stadards are seriously flawed."
+As a data model for structured data we believe both standards are seriously flawed."

 * "To a first approximation, these standards have everything that was ever specified in any previous data model proposal.
-In addition, they contain additional features that are complex enough, taht nobody in the DBMS community has ever seriously proposed them in a data model."
+In addition, they contain additional features that are complex enough, that nobody in the DBMS community has ever seriously proposed them in a data model."

 1) XML records can be hierarchical, as in IMS
-2) XML reccords can have "links" (references to) other records, as in CODASYL, GEM and SDM
+2) XML records can have "links" (references to) other records, as in CODASYL, GEM and SDM
 3) XML records can have set-based attributes, as in SDM
 4) XML records can inherit from other records in several ways, as in SDM

 "XMLSchema has several features which are well known in the DBMS community but never attempted in previous data models because of complexity.
-One xample is *union types*, that is, an attribute in a record can be of one of a set of possible types."
+One example is *union types*, that is, an attribute in a record can be of one of a set of possible types."